(a)(1) ?Confidential communication? means acommunication:

-(A) madeprivately by any person to his or her spouse; and
+(a)(1)(A) made privately by anyperson to his or her spouse; and

-(B) notintended for disclosure to any other person.
+(a)(1)(B) not intended fordisclosure to any other person.

 (b) Privilegein Criminal Proceedings.
 In a criminal proceeding, a wife may not be compelled to testifyagainst her husband, nor a husband against his wife.

 (c) Statementof the Privilege.
 An individual has a privilege during the person?s life:

-(1) torefuse to testify or to prevent his or herspouse or former spouse fromtestifying as to any confidential communicationmade by the individual to the spouse during their marriage; and
+(c)(1) to refuse to testify or to prevent his or herspouse or former spouse from testifying as to any confidential communicationmade by the individual to the spouse during their marriage; and

-(2) toprevent another person from disclosing any such confidential communication.
+(c)(2) to prevent anotherperson from disclosing any such confidential communication.

 (d) WhoMay Claim Privilege.
-The privilege may be claimed by:

-(3) the non-communicatingspouse to whom the confidential communication was made may claim the privilegeon behalf of the person who made the confidential communication during the lifeof the communicating spouse.
+(d)(3) the non-communicatingspouse to whom the confidential communication was made may claim the privilegeon behalf of the person who made the confidential communication during the lifeof the communicating spouse.

 (e) Exceptionsto the Privilege.
 No privilege exists under paragraph (c) in the followingcircumstances: